pestrela/dj_kb/docs/free_dj_tools.md

 ## How to run macOS on windows and linux

-I've sucessfully ran MacOS in a windows machine usig virtualBox:
+I've successfully ran MacOS in a windows machine usig virtualBox:

 * <https://www.soupbowl.io/2020/04/macos-in-virtualbox/>